amari97/reddit_network/index.markdown

 </div>
 >This theory can be extended to the **weak structural balance** theory, by weakening the assumption and stating that only *the friend of my friend is my enemy* relationship should be underrepresented, as introduced by Davis in the 1960s[^3].

 To check if this relation holds in the Reddit network, we trained a linear classifier to guess the sign (positive/negative) of the closing edge of the triad using the characteristic of the other two relationships, that already exists when this hyperlink is created.
 As some subreddits have a preference for a certain type of relationships (e.g. controversial as we have seen [before](#activityVSsign), we need to include a parameter to account for this.
-We see that the Reddit network has a weakly balance structure.
+We see that the Reddit network has adheres to the weak balance structure.

 <div style="width: 80%;margin: auto;">
 <table>